 If you would like to find out just what types of damages might apply to your own shoulder injury, then call Accident Claims UK at the number at the bottom of this page.
 Once we know a little about your injury and the effect it has had on your life, we can advise you what types of damages might be applicable in your case.

 What to Do After Suffering a Shoulder Injury

 To answer the question, how much can I claim for a shoulder injury?
 Much of the answer will be driven by how well you have prepared before making your claim.
-With this in mind, here are a number of steps you can tale to maximise your chances of winning the most compensation possible from shoulder injury claims.
+With this in mind, here are a number of steps you can take to maximise your chances of winning the most compensation possible from shoulder injury claims.